Mottysc/Monty-Hall/README.md

 I, Mottysc, made this code.
 You may not steal or copy this code and pass it on as your own.

+The code has a lot of extra variables and options that is necessary, I just made them for more customisation.